simolus3/drift/docs/pages/docs/Other engines/web.md

 Unfortunately, there's no way (that I'm aware of) to add these headers onto `flutter run`'s web server.
 Drift will fall back to a less reliable implementation in that case (see [storages](#storages)), but we recommend researching and enabling these headers in production if possible.

+Note that Safari 16 has an [unfortunate bug](https://bugs.webkit.org/show_bug.cgi?id=245346) preventing workers to be loaded from cache with these headers.

 ### Setup in Dart